How Rent is Set

 Annual and Interim Rent Recertification

-In accordance with HUD regulations, all Public Housing families are recertified once a year.
-The purpose of this is to make certain the information NHA has about the family’s composition, income, and deductions are correct and to determine the rental portion to be paid to Newmarket Housing Authority.
+In accordance with HUD HOTMA Regulations, all assisted families are recertified once per year.
+The purpose of this is to make certain the information NHA has about the families composition, income, and deductions are correct and to determine the rental portion to be paid to NHA.

 To accomplish this, packets are sent to each family.
 The family must complete and return their packets to this office.
 If the family fails to comply and/or complete their annual recertification within the allotted time frame, they will be terminated from the program and evicted from their unit for non-compliance of federal regulations.